joaquinfll/joaquinfll.github.io/infrastructure/cluster-deployment.md

 nav_order: 2
 ---

+# Who
+The audience for this practice is systems architect, SREs and operations.

 # What
 Deployment of a cluster is the practice of creating the infrastructure and other configuration items required for getting a cluster up and running.